 Paul will tour the UK in September with a full live band that includes regular studio collaborator and Kscope label mate The Anchoress.
 These are his first full band tour since Mansun’s last tour in 2002.
 Tickets go on sale this Friday 3rd at 9am so please make a note to get your tickets to these very special shows.

 Paul Draper released his first solo recordings in 2016.
 Released on Kscope, EP ONE and EP TWO collected together Paul’s first new songs since the release of Mansun’s final release Kleptomania in 2004 and represented a thrilling and immediate return to form.
 Both EPs debuted at No 1 in the UK vinyl charts.
-Paul’s debut solo album – Spooky Action – is due for release later this year.
+Paul’s debut solo album – Spooky Action – is also out now.

 PAUL DRAPER – EP TWO